sixslimemc/sc-proposition/docs/owned.md

 Items with `-:true` in their `minecraft:custom_data` component.

 ### Entities
-Entities with the '`-`' entity tag.
+Entities with the '`-`' entity tag, excluding players.

 ## Handling Owned Objects